- Abortion & Termination of Pregnancy

-Contact your LMC straight away or make an appointment to see a GP as soon as possible.
+Contact your Lead Maternity Caregiver (LMC) straight away or make an appointment to see a GP as soon as possible.

 If it is confirmed you are having a miscarriage or you have an ultrasound scan that confirms no foetal heartbeat, then your pregnancy will no longer continue.
 Support and further information on miscarriage can be found through Miscarriage Support.

 Finding a lead maternity caregiver

 A Lead Maternity Carer (LMC) provides your maternity care, including providing care for you and your baby during pregnancy, attending your birth, and monitoring & supporting you and your baby up to 6 weeks after the birth.
 An LMC can be a midwife, GP, or obstetrician.
 In New Zealand it is free for eligible women to have a midwife or doctor (GP) as an LMC.
 You have to pay if you choose a private obstetrician.
 If you develop obstetric complications during or after pregnancy, care from an obstetrician is free for eligible women.

 Most people in New Zealand choose a midwife as their LMC.
 Alternatively, some hospitals also provide a community midwifery service.
 You also have the option of visiting a private obstetrician.

 Many GPs have discontinued maternity care and no new GPs are providing an LMC service.
 This means it is difficult to find a GP to be your LMC.
 However, your GP will remain available for you throughout your pregnancy for non-pregnancy related problems.

 MAMA Maternity provide a list of questions to ask a potential LMC.
 Research has shown that the earlier you book with an LMC, the better outcomes you are likely to have during your pregnancy and birth.
 Ideally you should book prior to being 12 weeks pregnant.

 Pregnancy and parenting education